Killing of Eyad al-Hallaq: Incident

 Halaq and his teacher were walking on 30 May 2020 to the Elwyn El Quds center which provides services for children and adults with disabilities when they approached the Lions' Gate checkpoint.
 The checkpoint was part of the daily walk from Halaq's home in East Jerusalem's Wadi al-Joz area to the special-needs center in the Old City, which he had attended since 2014.
-When he reportedly stepped through the arches of the Gate, officers on duty became suspicious when he placed his hand into his pocket for his cell phone.
+When he reportedly stepped through the arches of the Gate, Israel Border Police officers on duty became suspicious when he placed his hand into his pocket for his cell phone.
 He had apparently not understood the shouted commands from the officers to halt, but fled on foot and hid in a garbage room.
 His father told reporters that the teacher attempted to tell police that Halaq was disabled and to check his identity, but officers maintained a distance and opened fire.

 In a statement the Israeli police claimed that Halaq was believed to be carrying a weapon after officers spotted an object that looked like a pistol.
 When he failed to obey their calls to halt, officers gave chase.
 A local television station reported that he was chased into a dead-end alley, and a senior officer orders a halt in fire after entering the alley.
-A second officer reportedly ignored orders and fired about six or seven shots from a M-16 rifle which killed Halaq.
+A second officer reportedly ignored orders and fired about six or seven shots from a M16 rifle which killed Halaq.
 He was found to not be in possession of a weapon when he was searched after his death.